Overview

 - Thick or stiff valve flaps, also called leaflets.

-- Problems with the cords that support the valve.
-They might include missing cords, short and thick cords, or cords attaching to the heart muscle near the mitral valve.
+- Changes in the cords that support the valve.
+This might include missing cords, short and thick cords, or cords that are too long.

 - More than one opening in the area of the mitral valve.
 This is called a double-orifice valve.